Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-14, 2:48 P.M - Worked on user functions in main.c
 Added new functions to work on like playing specific songs or making new playlists.
 Finished the add song, save playlist, and view playlist.
 Almost done with looking up a song.

+### 2025-01-15, 2:48 P.M - Coded more user functions in main.c
+Debugged save_library and completed search artist function.
+Also played around with the formatting of the menu.
+Creating new playlist is in progress, working on creating new txt files for each playlist.